 - Tennessee is 5th in the nation for women murdered by men, most often with a gun, according to the Violence Policy Center.

-- According to the Tennessee Suicide Prevention Network, approximately 600 Tennesseans commit suicide with a gun each year – 50 per month.
+- According to the Tennessee Suicide Prevention Network, 600+ Tennesseans commit suicide with a gun each year – 50 per month.
 In 2015, the number was 638.
 In 2016, the number was 675.
 Youth (ages 10-24) firearm suicides have increased significantly over the last five years.

-- Since January 2015, at least 28 Tennessee children have been fatally shot when they or another child gained access to an unsecured, loaded gun and pulled the trigger.
+- Between January 2015 and December 2018, at least 32 Tennessee children have been fatally shot when they or another child gained access to an unsecured, loaded gun and pulled the trigger.

 - In 2015, there were at least 51 unintentional shooting in Tennessee resulting in 13 deaths.
 In 2016, there were at least 81 unintentional shootings in Tennessee resulting in 15 deaths.
 In 2017, there were at least 80 unintentional shootings resulting in 26 deaths.

-- Guns and Ammo ranks Tennessee as the 11th best state for gun owners while The Law Center to Prevent Gun Violence gives Tennessee gun laws an F.
+- Guns and Ammo ranks Tennessee as the 11th best state for gun owners while The Law Center to Prevent Gun Violence gives Tennessee gun laws an D-.

 - Background checks are not required for all gun purchases in Tennessee.
 Purchasing a gun through a private party, outside of a gun show, or via an online gun exchange without a background check is completely legal.
-According to the Tennessee Bureau of Investigation, in 2017, nearly 21,000 firearm transactions were denied, the highest number on record.
-In 2017, 451 wanted persons were identified by the background check system when they attempted to purchase a firearm.
+According to the Tennessee Bureau of Investigation, in 2018, over 20,000 firearm transactions were denied, the highest number on record.
+In 2018, 436 wanted persons were identified by the background check system when they attempted to purchase a firearm.

 POLICIES WE SUPPORT

 - Expanding background checks to cover all gun sales

 - Strengthening child access prevention (CAP) laws (passage of MaKayla’s Law) to hold adult gun owners responsible when they leave a loaded gun accessible to a child and the child fires the gun and injures or kills themselves or another person.

-- Gun violence restraining orders (GVROs) or “Families Know First” policies that allow immediate family members and law enforcement to petition a judge to temporarily remove firearms from the possession of a person who represents a likely immediate threat to themselves or others.
+- Red flag laws, or extreme risk protection orders (ERPOs) that allow immediate family members and law enforcement to petition a judge to temporarily remove firearms from the possession of a person believed to be an imminent risk to themselves or others.